jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     There are 3 roles:
     * Product Owner

         The Product Owner represents the business and handles the relationship between the product and the investment of time, resources, and energy that the business is incurring.
-The PO ensure that maximum ROI is achieved.
+The PO ensure that maximum _ROI (Return On Investment)_ is achieved.

         Tactically, they help the team understand what is higher priority and what is lower priority, what might be more valuable to work on and less valuable to work on.
 Their role is to help shift resources and time and attention.
 Sometimes, but not always, they may prioritize things on the backlog but they are the only ones who can ask the team to work and who can change the order of the backlog.